 Looking for the perfect bacon egg and cheese on an English Muffin?
 Here is a recipe for the best breakfast sandwich EVER…spinach optional!

 One of my favorite, favorite, favorite sandwiches is the classic bacon egg and cheese on a roll.
-You know, the same one that is on every great diner menu you’ve ever seen, and I’ve also had some terrific ones at a few fancy restaurants as well.
+You know, the same one that is on every great diner menu you’ve ever seen.

 And while I’ve done my own more exotic version of this sandwich, sometimes I just get a craving for the old classic.
 And while you would think the old classic would be pretty straightforward.